robolibs/drivekit/OVERVIEW.md

 ## Executive Summary

-NavCon is a **simulator-agnostic, zero-dependency C++20 navigation controller library** designed for autonomous robots with diverse kinematic models.
-It provides a clean abstraction layer between high-level navigation algorithms and low-level robot control, supporting differential drive, Ackermann steering, and multi-axle robots.
+NavCon is a **simulator-agnostic, header-only C++20 navigation controller library** designed for autonomous robots.
+It provides a clean abstraction layer between high-level navigation algorithms and robot velocity control, focusing on producing linear and angular velocity commands that can be adapted to any robot platform.

 ## Architecture Philosophy